GLOBAL MARKETS-Europe battles to shake off nagging banking concerns

 TUG-OF-WAR

-The Atlanta Federal Reserve's GDPNow, which tracks how incoming data influences estimated gross domestic product (GDP), had showed that the estimate for the first-quarter growth is now at an annualised 1.1%, sharply down from 2.5% just a week ago.
+The Atlanta Federal Reserve's GDPNow, which tracks how incoming data influences estimated gross domestic product (GDP), showed the estimate for first-quarter growth was now at an annualised 1.1%, sharply down from 2.5% just a week ago.

 That suggests there may be a downside risk to U.S. first-quarter GDP data, due later on Thursday.
 Analysts polled by Reuters tip an expansion rate of 2% although a number of major investment banks remain of the view a recession looms this year.